andysvints/O365SecurityAndComplianceShell/README.md

 Module for creating a session to manage Office365 Security & Compliance Shell via Powershell with or without Proxy Settings.
 Supports MFA

 ## Install-Module
-Copy and Paste the following command to install this package using PowerShellGet More Info
+Copy and Paste the following command to install this package using PowerShellGet
 ```powershell
 Install-Module -Name ExchangeOnlineShell
 ```